gbdev/pandocs/src/SGB_Command_Border.md

 The recommended method is to "display" Game Boy BG tiles $F9..$FF from left to right as first 7 characters of the bottom-most character line of the Game Boy screen.
-As for normal 4KByte VRAM transfers, this area should not be scrolled, should not be overlapped by Game Boy OBJs, and the Game Boy BGP palette register should be set up properly.
+As for normal 4 KiB VRAM transfers, this area should not be scrolled, should not be overlapped by Game Boy objects, and the Game Boy BGP palette register should be set up properly.
 By following that method, SNES OAM data can be defined in the $70 bytes of the Game Boy BG tile memory at following addresses: